rngtang/SBOM/documentation/routes.md

 VULNERABILITIES - Everything about vulnerabilities

         1. GET          /vulnerabilities
-        Finds all vulnerabilities.
+        Finds all vulnerabilities of a user.
+                Responses:
-                200 -   returns json
+                200 -   successful, returns json
                         [
                                 {
                                         "id": 0,